-- (1) We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated June 3, 2022, for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America. - (2) We have fulfilled our responsibility, as set out in the terms of the aforementioned audit engagement letter, for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - (3) The financial statements include all properly classified funds and other financial information of the primary government and all component units required to be included in the financial reporting entity by accounting principles generally accepted in the United States of America.
-All funds required to be presented as major funds are identified and presented as such.

-We have made available to you:
+- (1) We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated July 12, 2023, for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America. - (2) We have fulfilled our responsibility, as set out in the terms of the aforementioned audit engagement letter, for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - (3) The financial statements include all properly classified funds and other financial information of the primary government and all component units required to be included in the financial reporting entity by accounting principles generally accepted in the United States of America.
+All funds required to be presented as major funds are identified and presented as such. - (4) We have made available to you:

-- (a) All financial records, and related data, including the names of all related parties and all relationships and transactions with related parties, as agreed upon in the terms of the aforementioned audit engagement letter. - (b) All additional information that you have requested from us for the purpose of the audit. - (c) Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - (d) Minutes of the meetings of the Board of Trustees that were held from July 1, 2022 to the date of this letter, or summaries of actions of recent meetings for which minutes have not yet been prepared. - (4) There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in financial reporting practices. - (5) There are no material transactions that have not been properly recorded in the accounting records underlying the financial statements.
+- (a) All financial records, and related data, including the names of all related parties and all relationships and transactions with related parties, as agreed upon in the terms of the aforementioned audit engagement letter. - (b) All additional information that you have requested from us for the purpose of the audit. - (c) Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - (d) Minutes of the meetings of the Board of Trustees that were held from July 1, 2022 to the date of this letter, or summaries of actions of recent meetings for which minutes have not yet been prepared. - (5) There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in financial reporting practices. - (6) There are no material transactions that have not been properly recorded in the accounting records underlying the financial statements.
 The financial statement misstatements relating to accounts and disclosures identified and discussed with us in the course of the audit that are listed immediately below have been corrected.
-We have evaluated the propriety of the corrected misstatements based on a review of both the applicable authoritative literature and the underlying supporting evidence from our files and confirm our responsibility for the decision to correct them.